Welcome to the

 We provide the expert, multidisciplinary care needed to manage all aspects of amyloidosis.

-Our team of experts specializes in the care of people who have amyloidosis, a complex disease that can affect the heart, kidneys, gastrointestinal tract, nervous system, and other organs.
+Our team of world-renowned specialists has extensive experience caring for people who have amyloidosis.
+This complex disease can affect the heart, kidneys, gastrointestinal tract, nervous system, and other organs.
 At the Amyloidosis Program, part of NYU Langone’s Perlmutter Cancer Center, we bring together the expertise of clinicians from many disciplines to develop a comprehensive treatment plan that addresses your specific healthcare needs.

 Amyloidosis is rare and often goes undiagnosed until it is very advanced.
 Depending on the organs affected, symptoms can vary widely and mimic other diseases of the heart, kidneys, gastrointestinal tract, and bone marrow.
 When left untreated, amyloidosis can damage the organs and their ability to function.

-There are different types of amyloidosis, including hereditary and nonhereditary forms.
-Amyloidosis may also occur as the result of another disease such as bone or blood cancer.
+There are many different types of amyloidosis, including hereditary and nonhereditary forms.
+Amyloidosis may also occur as the result of another disease, such as bone or blood cancer.
+Our specialists conduct an extensive evaluation to diagnose even the rarest subtypes of the condition.

 Cardiologist Dr. Alex Reyentovich evaluates a patient and discusses treatment options.

-Our comprehensive evaluation takes into account all the ways amyloidosis can affect the body.
-Our specialists provide expert care for cardiac amyloidosis, which affects heart function, along with other types of amyloidosis that affect the bone marrow and other organs.
+Our comprehensive evaluation also takes into account all the ways amyloidosis can affect the body.
+Our specialists at NYU Langone Heart provide expert care for cardiac amyloidosis, which affects heart function.

-Depending on the type of amyloidosis, you are first evaluated by a cardiac specialist or a hematologist.
-They may collaborate with other specialists, including neurologists, nephrologists, and gastroenterologists, to provide a treatment plan tailored to your specific needs.
+You are first evaluated by a cardiac specialist or by a hematologist, depending on the type of amyloidosis you likely have.
+They collaborate with other specialists, including bone marrow transplant experts, nephrologists, neurologists, gastroenterologists, genetic counselors, and physical medicine and rehabilitation doctors to create a care plan tailored to your specific needs.

 What Causes Amyloidosis

-To make a diagnosis, we evaluate your medical history and symptoms and recommend diagnostic tests including a blood or urine test to test for the presence of amyloid proteins, or a biopsy to detect the amyloid deposits.
+To make a diagnosis, we evaluate your medical history and symptoms and recommend advanced diagnostic tests, such as a blood or urine test to detect the presence of amyloid proteins, or a biopsy to look for amyloid deposits.

 Treatment for Amyloidosis

-To treat AL amyloidosis, a hematologist may recommend chemotherapy or a blood and marrow transplant to reduce the level of abnormal amyloid-producing cells in the bone marrow.
+To manage AL amyloidosis, a hematologist may recommend targeted drugs, a blood stem cell transplant, or sometimes a bone marrow transplant to reduce the level of abnormal amyloid-producing cells in the bone marrow.
 You may also be referred to a cardiologist or other specialist, depending on whether the heart or another part of the body is involved.

-For TTR amyloidosis, we may recommend medications to reduce or halt the production of the transthyretin protein.
+For TTR amyloidosis, we may recommend medications to reduce or halt production of the transthyretin protein or prevent the deposit of the protein in tissues.
 TTR amyloidosis most commonly affects the heart, and we refer you to a cardiologist or other specialist who can help you manage symptoms and provide treatment.
-Our team including physicians, pharmacists, and nurse practioners can also help you access novel treatment options, including the latest clinical trials.
+Some of the many symptoms of TTR amyloidosis include shortness of breath, irregular heartbeat, loss of sensation in the hands or feet, and muscle weakness.
+Our team, which includes physicians, pharmacists, and nurse practitioners, can also help you access novel treatment options, including the latest clinical trials.

 Make an Appointment